Baelon Targaryen (son of Jaehaerys I)

 That same year, at the request of his father, Baelon began training his younger brother Vaegon.
 They continued to train for a year, but Vaegon had no skill and no interest in his training.
 After Baelon made Vaegon fight against their sister Alyssa, resulting in Vaegon leaving the yard humiliated, their trainings were at an end.

 Baelon had always been close to his sister Alyssa, and married her in 75 AC.
 The sounds that came from their bedchamber during the bedding were a great amusement to the wedding guests.
-Their first child, a son who they named Viserys in honor of their father's brother, was born in 77 AC.
+Their first child, a son who they named Viserys (possibly in honor of their late uncle), was born in 77 AC.
 Their second son, Daemon, was born in 81 AC.

 In 83 AC Baelon, together with his brother Aemon and father, King Jaehaerys I, ended the attempted invasion of the stormlands by Prince Morion Martell of Dorne.
 Mounted atop their dragons, they destroyed the Dornish fleet before it could even make landfall.
 Upon their return to King's Landing, Jaehaerys, Aemon, and Baelon received a riotous welcome as they had won a war without losing a single man, something not even Aegon I Targaryen had been able to boast.